Sorry, I do not value($$$) your privacy. :^) — Privacy Policy

 Time taken to obtain the length increases with each byte aka O(n) while length prefix is constant-time aka O(1).

-For a slice without modifying the source, you need to copy the wanted part and terminate it with NULL.
-While for length prefix you can reuse the source string as-is via an offset (or pointer), followed by a byte length.
+For a slice without modifying the source, you still need to copy the wanted part and terminate it with NULL.
+While with length prefix you can reuse the source as-is via an offset (or pointer) and setting a different length.

 Unsafe

-How do you handle NULL being present in the middle of a string?
+How do you handle NULL being present in the middle of the list?
 Or NULL being absent?

 errno